Om 3D: Plot

 Arjun realizes her true emotions and convinces Harischandra of their marriage.
 It is later revealed that Lakshman is embroiled in the illegal arms trafficking and had introduced Riya to trap Arjun.
 Riya gives a lift to Anjali where she reveals her intentions and gets her injured in a car accident.
 Anjali is admitted to the hospital, where Byreddy tells Arjun that it was Bhavani who got her attacked.
 Lakshman and Harischandra convince Arjun to kill Bhavani, following which he attacks his goons but is knocked unconscious.
 A car chase ensues between Lakshman and Bhavani.
 Upon gaining consciousness, Arjun manages to crash the car on a bridge, but is rescued by Bhavani, who then reveals that he is his father and not Harischandra, who has lied to him about everything.

 It is also revealed that Bhavani never tried to attack Arjun and did not even told Anjali about Arjun being his son.
 Consumed by the thirst for wealth, Harischandra killed Vishnu Prasad and Arjun's mother, where Bhavani got framed for crimes.
 Bhavani runs towards Lakshman and his men with a bomb, causing everyone's death in an explosion.
 Arjun is rescued by Bhavani's brother Kaali who reveals that Vishnu Prasad's three sons: Harischandra, Ajay and Lakshman were jealous of Bhavani, due to which they framed and imprisoned Bhavani.
 They also killed Vishnu Prasad and Arjun's mother.
 Upon returning from prison, Bhavani was forced to take the blame for their crimes in order to save Arjun and Harischandra raised Arjun as his own son.

 Realizing the truth, Arjun decides to exact revenge, where he contacts Riya and tells her to meet him in the mountains outside the city.
-Arjun kills Riya and finishes henchman.
+Arjun finishes henchmen and kills Riya by shooting in her head.
 Learning that Arjun is alive, Byrreddy tries to escape along with his goons, but Arjun kills him in a car chase.
 Later, Harischandra holds Kaali hostage at a warehouse, where Arjun arrives, and a shootout ensues, resulting in Harischandra's death.